Tolerability & Dosing

 “The tolerability of a medical product is the degree to which symptomatic and non-symptomatic adverse events associated with the product’s administration affect the ability or desire of the patient to adhere to the dose or intensity of therapy.
 A complete understanding of tolerability should include direct measurement from the patient on how they are feeling and functioning while on treatment.”

-continued work in this space focuses on key considerations for dosage finding studies that include an understanding of tolerability.
-Visit us on LinkedIn and X to stay up to date with #FriendsDosing #DoseOptimization.
+Friends’ work in this space focuses on key considerations for dosage-finding studies that include an understanding of tolerability.

 Selecting the optimal dosage requires a robust understanding of a therapy’s efficacy, safety, and tolerability.
 Traditionally, early-phase dosing trials aimed to identify the maximum tolerated dose (MTD), an approach designed for cytotoxic chemotherapies where an increase in dose leads to increased tumor suppression.
-In contrast, newer targeted therapies and immunotherapies may not require dosing at the MTD and a lower dose may provide similar efficacy with an improved safety and tolerability profile for patients.
+In contrast, newer targeted therapies and immunotherapies may not require dosing at the MTD for maximal efficacy and a lower dose may provide similar efficacy with an improved safety and tolerability profile for patients.

 Data collected throughout drug development provides important insights that enable drug developers, providers, and patients to identify the appropriate drug at dosages that are well tolerated.
 Earlier characterization of tolerability, including capturing patient-reported outcomes (PROs) during early phase clinical trials, can support a foundational understanding of a therapy’s symptom and functional impacts, inform the design of the registrational trial, and ultimately help to ensure timely identification of the optimal dosage(s) for approval and use in clinical practice.

-Since 2013, Friends has convened stakeholders across government, academia, advocacy, and industry to discuss strategies for optimizing the dosing of oncology drugs, including incorporating the patient voice in assessment of tolerability.
 Scroll through to see how we’ve been working to develop solutions around tolerability for more than ten years.

 Project Outcomes

-2015: Friends’ 2015 Annual Conference on Clinical Cancer Research featured a panel discussion and white paper on, “Capturing Symptomatic Adverse Events from the Patients’ Perspective: The Potential Role of the National Cancer Institute’s PRO-CTCAE Measurement System.”
+• Friends’ 2015 Annual Conference on Clinical Cancer Research featured a panel discussion and white paper on, “Capturing Symptomatic Adverse Events from the Patients’ Perspective: The Potential Role of the National Cancer Institute’s PRO-CTCAE Measurement System.”
 Since then, many of the operational issues discussed in the paper have been addressed supporting wider implementation and use of the NCI Patient Reported Outcomes version of the Common Terminology Criteria for Adverse Events (PRO-CTCAE).